Nedlands Rugby Union Football Club: 1960-1999

-The 80s and 90s, along with the holding of the Americas Cup yacht races in Perth saw another influx of strong players to Nedlands, and our supporters grew used to seeing top quality players such as All Black Paul Koteka, representative level players Peter Chadwick, Peter Roberts, Gavin Bermingham, Reg Walters, Nudge Edwards, Mike Ryburn, Glen Thompson, John O’Callaghan and Tom Fearn wearing the royal blue and gold.
-With excellent coaches like Viv Booker, Wayne Hill, Dave McKnight and Fearn guiding them, these men were successful in what was arguably the best quality A Grade competition ever known in Perth – in today’s world they would be highly paid professionals plying their trade in Europe.
+The 80s and 90s, along with the holding of the Americas Cup yacht races in Perth saw another influx of players to Nedlands, such as All Black Paul Koteka, and representative-level players like Peter Chadwick, Peter Roberts, Gavin Bermingham, Reg Walters, Nudge Edwards, Mike Ryburn, Glen Thompson, John O’Callaghan, and Tom Fearn.
+With coaches like Viv Booker, Wayne Hill, Dave McKnight, and Fearn guiding them, these men were successful in a highly competitive sport.
 When the WA State team went on tour, there were so many members from Nedlands that paying their tour levy to WARU placed severe financial strain on the club.
-The club’s honours boards attest to the huge number of Nedlands players who have represented their state, and even their country.
-During the 90s a powerful Neddies Women’s team swept all before it, and the club, in particular great stalwarts Sue Roberts and Freda Black, is keen to resurrect that team.
-The key administrator to emerge from these times was long standing patron Richard Vaughan who has contributed to the Club in a myriad of ways.
+The club’s honours boards attested to the huge number of Nedlands players who have represented their state and even their country.
+During the 90s, a powerful Neddies Women’s team swept all before it, and the club, in particular great stalwarts Sue Roberts and Freda Black, are keen to resurrect that team.
+The key administrator to emerge from these times was long-standing patron Richard Vaughan, who has contributed to the club in a myriad of ways.

 The current Nedlands clubrooms are at Charles Court Reserve.

-In the last 30 plus years, Nedlands has seen a shift of emphasis from relying on imported players to developing home grown ones.
-Over the years the Junior Club has gone from strength to strength and we have poured resources into developing skilled and successful colts teams which have brought home numerous premierships.
-Many members of these colts teams have gone on to play hundreds of games for the club, with the leader in this regard being great rugby man George Forster-Jones who turned out in the blue and gold an incredible 500 times – and then went on to a successful refereeing career!
-Other “ex-colts” to feature in over 200 games for Neddies include Michael Botes, Matt Caporn, Damian Pacecca, Tim Badham, Mike Weir and Matt Suter, with ‘youngsters’ Jamie Hawgood, David Bailey and Kauri Cudd all heading towards that mark.